Jurina Matsui: 2020–2021: Graduation from SKE48

-On April 11th, 2021, Matsui's graduation concert was held at the Nippon Gaishi Hall and consisted of two shows - day and night - with two different setlists, with an audience less than 50% of the venue's capacity.
+On April 11, 2021, Matsui's graduation concert was held at the Nippon Gaishi Hall and consisted of two shows - day and night - with two different setlists, with an audience less than 50% of the venue's capacity.
 Matsui took part in the planning of the concert.
 The daytime show featured Pro Wrestling Noah's fighters, Naomichi Marufuji, Kaito Kiyomiya, Yo-Hey, and Yoshiki Inamura, as well as performance of several songs originally sung by Matsui's AKB48 senior members.
 The nighttime show featured her fellow first-generation members of SKE48.
 Matsui also received congratulatory videos from former AKB48 and SKE48 members, several AKB48 Group members outside Japan, and Kenny Omega.
 At the end of the concert, Matsui and all members of SKE48 sang "Orange Bus" (オレンジのバス), an unreleased and unrecorded self-written song by Matsui.
 The solo and instrumental versions of the song were subsequently released as a digital single on May 19.

 Matsui had her last performance as a member of SKE48 on April 29 at SKE48 Theater, ending her 13-year career as an idol.
-However, Matsui only appeared 48 minutes into the show after a series of solo performance of her junior members, to which she said she wanted them to gain experience.
+However, Matsui only appeared 48 minutes into the show after a series of solo performances of her junior members, to which she said she wanted them to gain experience.
 At the end of the show, Matsui expressed her intention to be active as an actress and TV personality in the future.

+On May 18, 2024, it was announced Matsui would become the "playing manager" for AKB48's Malaysia-based sister group, KLP48, who will debut in August the same year.